zant/zant/README.md

 - [ost](https://github.com/zant/ost): a small language inspired in Lua, written in C++
 - [mellon](https://github.com/zant/mellon): another language but lisp-like this time, written in Haskell
-- [rad](https://gitlab.com/radradrad/): a live-streaming platform, written in Scala, Preact and Golang over Kafka
+- [rad](https://gitlab.com/radradrad/): a live-streaming platform, written in Scala ↔ Golang over Kafka, and Preact

 some of the projects I worked on: